 Products Available from Norandex

 Norandex is available in insulated or standard vinyl, composite polymer, or textured cedar shakes.
 However, their Polar Wall Plus brand is their flagship product as it is their insulated siding which purports to be weather-ready and energy-efficient.
 They also offer metal siding that can provide extra protection for those homes in areas prone to extreme weather.
+If you are wanting to find a house vinyl siding contractor in your neighborhood, let Modernize help you do so.

 The Look of Norandex Siding